omidfarhang/omid.dev/content/posts/2022-12-29-farewell-lastpass-we-dont-need-more-data-breach.en.md

 Personally I suggest Bitwarden, it's free and it has a great integration with all browsers and devices: [bitwarden.com](https://bitwarden.com/)

+After Installing BitWarden, head over to [LastPass Delete Account](https://lastpass.com/delete_account.php) Page and choose delete account, before deleting your account it will let you export current passwords, export your accounts, save them in a safe place and follow delete process.

+Once you are done, get back to Bitwarden Vault, [there you have option to import the passwords you exported from LastPass](https://bitwarden.com/help/import-from-lastpass/).
+Once you import them, it will sync it with all your devices.

 ### Continue Reading Original Article

 [Continue Reading at wired.com](https://www.wired.com/story/lastpass-breach-vaults-password-managers/)